 If the condensed milk is too thick - The consistency has to be pouring consistency, so take it off the heat a bit earlier than you think as it will continue to thicken as it cools.

 If the finished condensed milk is too thick add a few tablespoons of warm milk and give it a good mix with the hand blender.

-Maple condensed milk - cook 4 cups milk with 1 cup maple syrup until reduced to ⅓ add 1 tbsp butter and 1 tsp vanilla extract.
+Maple condensed milk - cook 4 cups milk with 1 cup maple syrup until reduced to ⅓ add 1 tablespoon butter and 1 teaspoon vanilla extract.

-Honey sweetened condensed milk - cook 4 cups milk with 1 cup honey until reduced to ⅓ add 1 tbsp butter and 1 tsp vanilla extract.
+Honey sweetened condensed milk - cook 4 cups milk with 1 cup honey until reduced to ⅓ add 1 tablespoon butter and 1 teaspoon vanilla extract.

 No-sugar condensed milk (Sugar-free sweetened condensed milk) - cook 4 cups milk with the desired amount of heat-safe sugar-free substitute.
 Cook until reduced to ⅓.
-Add 1 tbsp butter and 1 tsp vanilla extract.
+Add 1 tablespoon butter and 1 teaspoon vanilla extract.

 No-dairy condensed milk - cook 4 cups coconut milk with 1 cup sugar until reduced to ⅓.
-Add 1 tbsp butter, 1 tsp vanilla extract.
+Add 1 tablespoon butter, 1 teaspoon vanilla extract.